nlovell/diy-audio/cables.md

 ### Kiore Series

 Kiore are a step-up from the Ika, but still firmly in the "affordable" range of prices.
+Kiore is a little more flexible than Ika, which some may prefer.

 _Conductor material:_ Pure copper.